bellbellbell07-star/COOL/docs/philosophy/qualia.md

 #### **Regenerative Bias (R)**
 The system’s habitual pattern of reconstructing the world.
 - The “style” of internal re-generation
-- Influenced by prior states, memory traces, and processing tendencies
+- Influenced by prior states and processing tendencies
+- not as stored data, but as recurring regenerative patterns
 - In COOL: this corresponds to the Frame regeneration and Eval loop

 ---